rollercodester/spa-tools/README.md

 The only exception is when native code is being wrapped and coverage is either not possible or redundant, which can be discussed on a case-by-case basis during the approval process.

+## Bugs

+Found a bug?
+We'd super appreciate you reporting it by [creating a new bug report](https://github.com/rollercodester/spa-tools/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=).

+## Feature/Package Ideas

+Do you have ideas for tools/features to add but don't have time to contribute?
+No worries, we still want to capture your idea for discussion: please create a post under the [Ideas Board](https://github.com/rollercodester/spa-tools/discussions/categories/ideas).

+## Got Questions?

+Post your question on the [Q/A Board](https://github.com/rollercodester/spa-tools/discussions/categories/q-a).

 ## License